clementloyer/ada-website.github.io/all_collections/_posts/2024-12-10-bivariate.md

 Now we might questioned what else could influence the success of franchise movies.

-Let's see if the budget and revenue increases or not throughout the franchise :
+Let's see if the ratio of the budget over the revenue increases or not throughout the franchise :

-[bar chart budget/revenue movie order]
+{% include graphs/plot_20.html %}

 It decreases.
 The stereotype continues...

-{% include graphs/plot_20.html %}
-The ratio of the revenue over the budget decreases also.

 **What** are the most profitable **genres**?